lyndon025/playtested/src/content/article/2023-03-26-one-of-the-better-table-top-rpg-themed-games--review---voice-of-cards-the-isle-dragon-roa.md

 ---
-title: "One of the better table-top RPG themed games | Review - Voice of Cards: The Isle Dragon Roars"
+author: lyndonguitar
+category: Review
-description: "Voice of Cards: The Isle Dragon Roars is an RPG game with table-top card-game inspired presentation and mechanics.
-Released in 2021 for the Playstation 4, Nintendo Switch, and PC, it has now been recently ported for Android and iOS mobile platforms."
+description: 'Voice of Cards: The Isle Dragon Roars is an RPG game with table-top card-game inspired presentation and mechanics.
+Released in 2021 for the Playstation 4, Nintendo Switch, and PC, it has now been recently ported for Android and iOS mobile platforms.'
+featured: false
 pubDate: 2023-03-26
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "voc:-the-isle-dragon-roars"]
+tags:
-featured: false
+- taptap
+- voc:-the-isle-dragon-roars
-thumb: "/images/reviews/2023-03-26-one-of-the-better-table-top-rpg-themed-games--review---voice-of-cards-the-isle-dragon-roa-0.avif"
+thumb: /images/reviews/2023-03-26-one-of-the-better-table-top-rpg-themed-games--review---voice-of-cards-the-isle-dragon-roa-0.avif
+title: 'One of the better table-top RPG themed games | Review - Voice of Cards: The Isle Dragon Roars'
 ---

 <div class="gallery">